only1ahmed/Tetris-AI-agent-with-genetic-algorithm/README.md

 We may vote for which you think is best.

 **Final thing, search your name on the code to know what you should implement.**

+# **Tasks**
+Stuff to get from the Tetris AI:
+- Make a log file of the values.
+Save the optimal values (values that got you the highest score).
+- You can choose whatever seed you wish, just keep it in the code and write it in the report. (while generating the pieces)
+- Run the game for 300-500 iterations (pieces/plays) for training and for the final test run 600 iterations using the optimal contribution factors found.
+Write them down in a separate code file and run and save the score for this run
+- You are required to submit the code file you’ve used and a final code for the optimal run.
+Separate the optimal run in another code file.
+Put in it the same code, without the evolution part and with the optimal found values of the factors and run it for the requested number of iterations
+- Show the progress of the best two chromosomes in all states (show their score in a graph). (basically the score progress of the two best chromosomes)

+- We need to get those data from 'tetris_base.py' inside the function of run_game_ai.py
+- And also from 'model.py'.
+- Implement a save and load functionality ✅(using csv files or text files)
+- Save the collected data
+  -
+- Do them Fancy Graphs